 It is exciting knowing that a new relationship may lead to a couple deciding to share a home together.

-As a couple you may think that if anything happened to you that your share would automatically go to your surviving partner.
+As a couple you may think that if you died that your share would automatically go to your surviving partner.

 What many people don’t realise is that the law does not recognise partners who are not married or in a civil partnership.
-There is no such title as “common-law” spouse and if a person dies without a will then the laws of intestacy are used, and under these laws partners are not included.
+There is no legal title “common-law” spouse and, if a person dies without a Will, then the Laws of intestacy are used, and under these laws unmarried partners are not included.

 So whilst you may want your partner to inherit your share of your home, the reality could be that if you don’t have any children, it’s your parents who inherit your share, not your partner.

 Having a Will can stop all this happening.
 A Will could either gift your share outright to your partner, or you could give your partner the right to stay in your share of the home for a period of time, either a fixed number of years until they can move on with their life, or until a trigger event happens, such as they cohabitating or marriage, or even until they no longer need to live in the house such as having to live in a residential care home.